Oudehaven

 Oudehaven opened for use in 1350, becoming a significant area for trade and development, thanks to navigation.

-The 1940 bombing heavily damaged this dock and the city center, although some structures like the Witte Huis miraculously survived.
+In 1940 the bombing heavily damaged this dock and the city center, although some structures like the Witte Huis miraculously survived.
 The modernization of the area was undertaken by architect Piet Blom in 1977.

 Today, the harbor serves as an open-air museum for historic ships, some of which are used as residences.
 It is also home to the Koningspoort Shipyard, a small shipyard where owners of Dutch historic vessels can undertake restoration work.